What is DfE’s role?

 NI Renewable Heat Incentive (RHI) Schemes

-The non-domestic Renewable Heat Incentive (RHI) provides non-domestic properties, such as businesses, schools, churches, with ongoing payments for the use of an eligible renewable heat technology.
+The domestic RHI provides domestic properties with payments for the use of an eligible renewable heat technology.
 The scheme closed to new applications on 29 February 2016.
 This scheme is administered by the department.

 More useful links